gertrude-app/web/docs/src/pages/index.md

 Earlier in this tutorial we created a website key.
-Let's test it now. _Try to visit the website you specified when creating your first key._ You should notice that your web browser **does allow that page to load,** although it's possible that _the page might look funny_ or not be working entirely correctly.
-We'll come back to that later.
-The fact that this page loads shows you that Gertrude's internet filter is working properly, that is, blocking all internet request except those that you specifically allowed.
+Let's test it now. _Try to visit the website you specified when creating your first key._ You should notice that your web browser _does allow that page to load._ This shows you that Gertrude's internet filter is working properly, that is, blocking all internet request except those that you specifically allowed.

 {% image src="allowed.png" caption="This page was allowed because of the key we created earlier." /%}